 for Undergraduates

-University may feel like a completely new way of learning, very different to how you were taught at school or college.
+University may feel like a completely new way of learning and can be very different to how you were taught at school or college.
 This requires a new and varied skill set.
-Your department and college know that you are unlikely to start with these skills fully developed, and this section will help you gain these.
+Your department and college know that you are unlikely to start with these skills fully developed.

 This section introduces you to useful generic skills that you will develop during your time at Cambridge.
 There will, of course, be lots of subject-specific skills which you'll also need, requiring different approaches.
 For some students there will be very little contact time, while others may find themselves engaged in departments all day, as well as for part of the weekend.
 As you look through this section it may be helpful to be aware of areas that are new to you and to think about how you might develop those skills.
 But don't worry: your tutor, Director of Studies, supervisors and librarians are here to help you.
 We hope that knowing about these skills before you start university will help make the course even more enjoyable.